-Other regulations
+Other Regulations

-Our operations are subject to various other international conventions, laws and regulations in various countries, including laws and regulations relating to the importation and operation of rigs and equipment, currency conversions and repatriation, oil and natural gas exploration and development, environmental protection, taxation of offshore earnings and earnings of expatriate personnel, the use of local employees and suppliers by foreign contractors and duties on the importation and exportation of rigs and other equipment.
+Beyond HSE regulations, our operations are governed by a broad range of international conventions, laws, and country-specific regulations.
+These include provisions related to the importation, deployment, and operation of rigs and equipment; currency conversion and repatriation; oil and natural gas exploration and development; environmental conservation; taxation of offshore earnings and income earned by expatriate personnel; and obligations for employing local staff and sourcing supplies locally.
+Additionally, duties on the import and export of rigs and equipment are a regulatory factor in many jurisdictions where we conduct business.